 EXERCISE FOR BOX 8.7 AND 8.8

 Read box 8.7 and 8.8 carefully.
-In 2020-21, farmers went on a protest on the Delhi border areas against three farm laws passed by Indian parliament.
 Identify the issues and the tactics.
-Discuss.

 Many of the agrarian problems persist in contemporary India.
 Chapter 4 has discussed these in detail.
 The Naxal movement is a growing force even today.